dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 remain visible as deterministic window refusals.
 At least one executable window is required.

-Marked-Hawkes planning also retains a one-millisecond interval as an `observation_cardinality_unsupported` scientific refusal when its qualified lower-retention endpoint still requires more candidates than the runtime and storage headroom permit.
-The refusal records finite required and permitted counts, never caps the proposal count, contributes no workflow tasks or work estimate, and preserves contiguous source/support coverage.
+Marked-Hawkes planning also retains an `observation_cardinality_unsupported` scientific refusal when its qualified lower-retention endpoint still requires more candidates than permitted.
+A candidate-amplification ratio breach is retained at the current qualified interval because subdivision cannot repair that scale-invariant constraint;
+an absolute runtime breach is subdivided and refused only if it remains above headroom at one millisecond.
+Refusals record finite required and permitted counts, never cap the proposal count, contribute no workflow tasks or work estimate, and preserve contiguous source/support coverage.
 The sizing audit separately records its finite accepted maximum, refusal count, and maximum refused modeled count.
-The final support verifier recomputes this decision independently from immutable input counts.
+The final support verifier recomputes these decisions independently from immutable input counts.

 `plan.to_dry_run_json()` returns the bounded operational view: request chunks,